About Me

 Society of Agents: Regrets Bounds of Concurrent Reinforcement Learning

-We consider the concurrent reinforcement learning problem where N agents simultaneously learn to make decisions in the same environment by sharing experience with each other.
-Existing works in this emerging area have empirically demonstrated that Thompson sampling (TS) based algorithms provide a particularly attractive alternative for inducing cooperation, because each agent can independently sample a belief environment (and compute a corresponding optimal policy) from the joint posterior computed by aggregating all agents’ data , which induces diversity in exploration among agents while benefiting shared experience from all agents.
-However, theoretical guarantees in this area remain under-explored; in particular, no regret bound is known on TS based concurrent RL algorithms.
+We consider the concurrent reinforcement learning problem where multiple agents simultaneously learn to make decisions in the same environment by sharing experience with each other.
+Existing works in this emerging area have empirically demonstrated that Thompson sampling based algorithms provide a particularly attractive alternative for inducing cooperation, because each agent can independently sample a belief environment (and compute a corresponding optimal policy) from the joint posterior computed by aggregating all agents’ data , which induces diversity in exploration among agents while benefiting shared experience from all agents.
+However, theoretical guarantees in this area remain under-explored.
 In this paper, we fill in this gap by considering two settings; the finite-horizon episodic RL setting and the infinite-horizon RL problem.
 For both settings, we establish a per-agent regret bound that decreases at an optimal rate of Θ(1/√Ν), which manifests the power of cooperation in concurrent RL.

 [Paper]